The Solowheel uses gyro sensors, a 1000 Watt motor and a rechargeable battery to get you on your way.

 Simply put one foot on the platform and push off.
 Your other foot goes on the other platform.
 Lean forward to go forward and lean back to slow down and stop.
 Twist your feet left and right to balance and steer.
 The motion is similar to steering the front wheel of a bicycle.

-Users can ride for approximately 10 miles, at 10 miles per hour, and the lithium-ion battery can be fully recharged in only two hours.
+Users can ride for approximately 10 miles, at 10 miles per hour, and the lithium-ion battery can be fully recharged in only one and a half hours.
 Like with hybrid cars, the Solowheel battery recaptures energy when going downhill or slowing down.

 Be sure to watch the instructional videos for visual guidelines on learning to ride the Solowheel.